ims-systems-00/ims-kb/docs/General Information/11 - Document Management/upload.md

 Get started by navigating to and clicking on the `Document Management` button on the `Sidebar`, which is on the left-hand side.

-Once you have selected this you will be able to uploading a document using the `Add document` tab.
+Once you have selected this you will be able to upload a document using the `Add document` tab.

 For more information on making amendments or modifications to your Document click [here][Documents]. **not yet made**